Tanaraq/Portfolio/README.md

 ## What I learned from this project:

-- to bring it all together
+- to bring those 3 languages together in a single-page website
-- to create functional, responsive website
+- to create a functional, responsive website
 - to be very precise in finishing the details